 - Kevin Barton

 As your District Attorney, my first responsibility is to seek justice.
-I will dedicate my office to protecting the public and to keeping Washington County safe from those who threaten our community.
-I will aggressively prosecute crimes committed against vulnerable victims such as child abuse, elder abuse, domestic violence, hate and bias crimes, sexual assault, human trafficking, or other crimes of violence.
+I have dedicated my office to protecting to keeping Washington County safe from those who threaten our community.
+We aggressively prosecute crimes committed against vulnerable victims such as child abuse, elder abuse, domestic violence, hate and bias crimes, sexual assault, human trafficking, or other crimes of violence.

-I will pursue innovative ways to prevent crime through the use of proven specialty courts and programs that address the underlying cause of crime while ensuring public safety and personal accountability.
+We also pursue ways to prevent crime through the use of proven specialty courts and programs that address the underlying cause of crime while ensuring public safety and personal accountability.

 Examples of specialty courts and programs I support include:

 Drug Court (provides intensive drug treatment for select non-violent drug addicts as an alternative to incarceration)

 Mental Health Court (provides focused treatment for select non-violent offenders with mental health needs)

 Domestic Violence Diversion Program (provides a path toward rehabilitation while ensuring personal accountability for select first-time domestic violence offenders)